 If you are married to, or plan to marry, someone from another country, there's no easy answer to the question of, "What will happen and by when will the immigration process be done?”
 A great deal depends on both your and your spouse's place of current residence, immigration status or history, and more.
-However, no matter how proactive you and your spouse are in preparing your paperwork, you may still find yourself at the mercy of government processing times.
+However, no matter how proactive you and your spouse are in preparing your paperwork, you might still find yourself at the mercy of government processing times.
 This article will break down the various possibilities and summarize what to expect for each.

 Be warned.
 The time averages mentioned below can change dramatically, based on factors both within and outside your control.
 The coronavirus or COVID-19 pandemic in particular has introduced delays into every part of the immigration process.

 Summary of the Process -- The U.S. citizen starts the process by filing a Form I-130, either online or by mail to a USCIS lockbox (depending on where the U.S. citizen lives).
 Once it's approved, the immigrant submits a visa application form online and submits documents to the National Visa Center (NVC).
 When the NVC is satisfied that all documents are available, it sends the file to the U.S. consulate in the immigrant’s home country.
 An interview at the consulate will be scheduled, soon after which the immigrant spouse should be approved for an immigrant visa (and then a green card when he or she gets to the United States).